bhuwanupadhyay/jshell-atc-proxy-check/README.md

-# jshell-atc-proxy-check
-Wrapper script for apache HTTP client to proxy settings
+# Wrapper script for apache HTTP client to proxy settings